certainty/madmacs/README.md

 > This is my Emacs configuration.
 There are many like it, but this one is mine.

-## Madmacs in a few bullet points

-* Built on the shoulders of giants
-  * many parts are based on other configurations like doom, lambda-emacs, centaur-emacs, etc.
-  * it's slightly nuts that we have to go to that length to configure our editor
+## For programmers: Moew + Eglot + Copilot/Gptel + Modern Power Ups

+This is my emacs configuration, made for me as a software engineer.
+I use meow for modal editing, eglot as my LSP client and I use modern power ups to support my workflow:

+* Vertico + Corfu + Marginalia for completion and choices
+* Embark for contextual actions
-* Optimized for software engineers
+* Dirvish for file management and project tree
-  * I use this as my daily driver
-  * Uses eglot as LSP client
+* Copilot / Gptel to bring AI to my work

+## My configuration approach

 * Configuration in plain emacs lisp
   * `use-package` with straight
   * simple boot approach that's easy to follow and modify
 * Meow for modal editing
   * Consistent keybinding scheme using `SPC` / `C-c` as prefix
   * `C-SPC` is mode specific prefix
-* Useful power-ups
-  * Avy + Embark
-  * Transient menus via casual (suite)
-  * Vetico + Corfu + Marginalia & the gang
-  * expand-region
-  * gptel
 * Fairly fast startup
   * I don't obsess over it.
 I don't know about you, but I do not restart my emacs all the time.

 ## Usage